Stačilo!

 Stačilo! (/cs/, lit.
 'Enough!') is a political party in the Czech Republic.
 It was first announced as an electoral alliance on 4 December 2023 by Kateřina Konečná, leader of the Communist Party of Bohemia and Moravia (KSČM).
 The alliance consisted of KSČM, United Democrats – Association of Independents, the Czech National Social Party and independent individuals.
-On 10 October 2024, it transformed into a political party, founded by Daniel Sterzik, who was elected as the party chairman in March 2025.
+On 10 October 2024, it transformed into a political party, founded by Daniel Sterzik, who was the party chairman from March 2025 to April 2026.

 History

 2024 European Parliament election

 In November 2023, KSČM announced its intention to form a broad political alliance for the 2024 European Parliament elections, with the other members of the coalition to be announced in December.

 KSČM leader Kateřina Konečná announced the coalition on 4 December 2023, stating that it had been initiated by KSČM "with the aim of uniting left-wing and patriotic parties and movements that are not indifferent to the position of the Czech Republic in the European Union, the practice of censorship, the waste of money on weapons or ineffective social policies leading to appalling differences in the minimum wage within the EU".
 The coalition's founding members were KSČM and SD-SN; Konečná was chosen as the lead candidate for the alliance's electoral list.
 Ondřej Dostál, a lawyer and former healthcare adviser to the Czech Pirate Party, was the lead candidate for the United Democrats.

 In March 2024, the Czech National Social Party announced that it was joining the coalition.
 The leading ČSNS candidate on the list was chairman Michal Klusáček.

 The coalition announced that it would participate in the European Parliament election in June 2024.
 Konečná suggested that the coalition could continue after the European elections.

 In September 2024, the Slovak party Smer-SD began negotiations with Stačilo! and the German Bündnis Sahra Wagenknecht on establishing cooperation between left-wing conservative parties.